The Only Source of Light

 From the ends of the earth I call to you, I call as my heart grows faint; lead me to the rock that is higher than I. Psalm 61:2

-We take in and hide the Word of God in our hearts because it is “God-breathed” (2 Timothy 3:16) just for us and we choose to not only believe it but to live it out even when our steps are trembling.
+We take in and hide the Word of God in our hearts because it is “God-breathed” (2 Timothy 3:16) for us to know Him and we choose to not only believe it but to live it out even when our steps are trembling.

 Our God who is mighty makes us secure, our footsteps steady, as He reminds us of His very great and precious promises (2 Peter 1:4).